Australian snake habitats: Western Australia

 80% of Western Australia falls into the desert or semi-arid climate section meaning that it receives no more than a foot of rainfall all year long.
 The soil is not rich in nutrients and over half of the days are sunny with no clouds.
 There is a large variety of snakes in this area.
 The highest temperature ever recorded here is 123 degrees Fahrenheit (50.6 Celsius) and averages are in the 80's (F) and 90's (F) (20's and 30's Celsius) during more than half of the year.
 Because of these hot temperature the snake habitats in Western Australia are mostly out in the open.
 They enjoy soaking up the sun since they are not warm blooded.
 It is a wrong belief that snakes are cold blooded.
 They are actually 'poikilothermis', meaning that they cannot control their body temperature and depend upon external sources to stay warm.
-Habitats are typically on top of rocks or out on the desert sand area that cover most of this province.
+Habitats are typically on top of rocks or out on the desert sand area that cover most of the state.
 Several species of snakes can also be found in the grassy expanses surrounding wetlands and lakes in the wetter south west region of the state.